cmwalolo/Crolow.FastDico/README.md

     - Wildcard search (seemless multiple ? or *)
     - Anagram search
     - Anagram & smaller search.

+The code is provided as is and far less complex then other implementations.
+But feel free to make pull requests.

+That part of code has been written from scratch coauthored by ChatGpt under my lead.
+Results from IA are not that effective.
+But it was a good training for both.
+Finally ChatGpt could totally not write the compiler, without eating minimum 100MB of memory, and could totally not optimize on disk, and in memory.
+But he did more or less well the Search functions, after some debugging and small fixes.

-- Basic implementation of a board wordgame...
+Next is a basic implementation of a board wordgame...
 To be continued or not ... or make it as for now :
     - Configuration of The Grid, The bag, and play configurations are implemented in JSON files
     - The Game handle the bag and the rack.
     - The Game plays the first move and update the history and the board.